microsoft/vscode-tslint/tslint/README.md

 # Prerequisites
 The extension requires that tslint is installed either locally or globally.

+>Tip: if you get the error that "failed to load tslint", but you have tslint installed locally, then try to install tslint and its typescript dependency globally using `npm install -g tslint typescript`.

 The recommended version of tslint is 3.2.1.

-When you are using TypeScript version 1.7 then at least version 3.1.1 is required.

 # Configuration options